-In today’s environment, cars as a whole are holding their value much longer than they have historically.
-Consequently, car owners have more leverage than normal when it’s time to sell or upgrade that old car for a new one.
+As cars retain their value much longer than they have historically, car owners have additional leverage when it’s time to sell or upgrade that old car for a new one.

 Estimating your car’s value

-Now that you know the average, relative cost increase for both new and used cars, you may be curious about your own car’s current value.
-Some of the major factors that will influence the value of your car are the age, mileage and condition.
+If you’re reading this, it’s likely you may be curious about your own car’s current value.
+Some of the major factors that will influence the value of your car are its age, mileage and condition.

-You can reach out to your trusted dealer, who is already familiar with your make and model, for an estimate.
-Alternately, you can research your make and model’s value online and adjust your search variables according to your car’s mileage, condition and upgrades to be sure you get an accurate number.
-Chase Auto offers a free service to existing customers that allows you to upload your current car to get your estimated trade-in value.
-Log in to Chase.com/mycar to easily upload your vehicle and see your car’s value.
+You can reach out to your trusted dealer, who is already familiar with your make and model for an estimate.
+Alternatively, you can research your make and model’s value online and adjust your search variables according to your car’s mileage, condition and upgrades to be sure you get an accurate number.
+Chase Auto offers a free service to existing customers that allows you to get an estimated trade-in value for your car.
+Log in to chase.com/mycar to easily upload your vehicle’s information and see your car’s value.
 Then, with an estimated value in hand, you can start to investigate if and how to move forward.

 What to do with a car you own